quantiacs/documentation/en/source/user_guide/local_development.md

 ![key](./pictures/key.png)

-Then follow the instruction for conda from the point.
-7.
+Then follow the instruction for conda from point 6.

 ## Google Colab support